Scomberoides tol

-The needlescaled queenfish (Scomberoides tol), also known as the slender queenfish, needleskin queenfish and slender leatherskin, is a tropical game fish in family Carangidae.
+Scomberoides tol, the needlescaled queenfish, slender queenfish, needleskin queenfish and slender leatherskin, is a tropical game fish in the family Carangidae.

 Description

-Scomberoides tol is bluish-green to bluish-grey on the dorsal part of its body becoming silvery white on the ventral part.
+Scomberoides tol is bluish-green to bluish-grey on the dorsal part of its body, becoming silvery white on the ventral part.
 It has 5-8 vertically oval black spots along its flanks.
 The anterior 4-5 overlap the lateral line.
-The outer half of the lobe of the dorsal fin is a black while the anterior lobe of the anal fin is white.
+The outer half of the lobe of the dorsal fin is a black, while the anterior lobe of the anal fin is white.
 The flank spots are faint or absent in juvenile fishes.
-The body of this fish is strongly compressed, oblong and elliptical in shape with the dorsal and ventral profiles are similarly convex.
-In the adults the upper mandible reaches the rear margin of the pupil.
+The body of this fish is strongly compressed, oblong and elliptical in shape, and the dorsal and ventral profiles are similarly convex.
+In adults, the upper mandible reaches the rear margin of the pupil.
 The soft rays of posterior dorsal and anal fins are made up of semi-attached finlets.
 They grow to a maximum recorded length of 60 cm.

 Distribution

-Scomberoides tol is found in the Indo-West Pacific, its range extending from South Africa northwards to the Persian Gulf. encompassing the Red Sea and Socotra in the east. east into the western pacific as far as Tonga and the Marquesas.
-In the eastern part of its range it extends north to southern Japan and south as far as the Exmouth Gulf in Western Australia and Queensland in eastern Australia.
+Scomberoides tol is found in the Indo-West Pacific, its range extending from South Africa northwards to the Persian Gulf, encompassing the Red Sea and Socotra, and into the western Pacific as far as Tonga and the Marquesas.
+In the eastern part of its range it extends north to southern Japan and south as far as the Exmouth Gulf in Western Australia, and Queensland in eastern Australia.

 Habitat and biology

 Scomberoides tol is a coastal fish which can be found in estuaries and inshore waters, often forming small schools of adults near the surface.
-The adults are predators of other fishes while the juveniles have specialised rasping teeth and feed off the scales and skin of other fish.
+The adults are predators of other fishes, while the juveniles have specialised rasping teeth and feed off the scales and skin of other fish.
 Species in the genus Scomberoides may have venom in the spines of their dorsal and anal fins.

 Relationship to humans

 Scomberoides tol is a target species for both commercial and recreational fisheries.
 It is taken using drift set nets, gill nets, seines and hook and line throughout its range.
-It is mainly sold fresh and it is also used as a bait species in some areas.
+It is mainly sold fresh, and is used as a bait species in some areas.